prompt-spark/prompt-scala-framework/README.md

 ## [Motivation Behind Development](#motivation-behind-development)

-Building new spark data engineering ETL/ELT pipeline from scratch is really hard and sometimes a bit deviating from final goal.
+Building new Spark Data engineering ETL/ELT pipeline from scratch is really hard and sometimes a bit deviating from final goal.
 Keeping hard eye on spark daily production implementation and hurdles leads to PROMPT.
+So need some framework that make things much eaiser when it comes to implimenting Big Data Engineering projects.

 ### 1. Why PROMPT ?